 1. Do you have a physical or mental disability, and do you have a child enrolled in our school?
 (Are you deaf, have a physical disability, or serious medical conditions(s) etc.?
 We are responsible for providing you access to parent-teacher conferences and other programs and activities, including graduation.

 It is the policy of the Ar-We-Va Community School District not to illegally discriminate on the basis of race, color, national origin, gender, disability, religion, creed, age (for employment), marital status (for programs), sexual orientation, gender identity and socioeconomic status (for programs) in its educational programs and its employment practices.
 There is a grievance procedure for processing complaints of discrimination.
-If you have questions or a grievance related to this policy please contact the district’s Equity Coordinators, Rachel Merkel or Sharon Stickrod, 108 Clinton Street, Westside, Iowa 51467, 712-663-4311.
+If you have questions or a grievance related to this policy please contact the district’s Equity Coordinators, Sara Edholm or Sharon Stickrod, 108 Clinton Street, Westside, Iowa 51467, 712-663-4311.

 Harassment and bullying of students and employees are against federal, state and local policy, and are not tolerated by the Ar-We-Va School Board.
 The Ar-We-Va School Board is committed to providing all students with a safe and civil school environment in which all members of the school community are treated with dignity and respect.
 To that end, the Ar-We-Va School Board has in place policies, procedures, and practices that are designed to reduce and eliminate bullying and harassment as well as processes and procedures to deal with incidents of bullying and harassment.
 Bullying and harassment of students by students, school employees, and volunteers who have direct contact with students will not be tolerated in the Ar-We-Va Schools or the Ar-We-Va School District.